Frequently Asked Questions

 Q: What if I’m having a tough day and want to drop down a distance mid‑race?

 Yes: for certain routes we allow downgrades at designated points.
 If possible, Riders should let the nearest Aid Station crew know so that they can let the Race Organizers know.
-Otherwise, Riders must check in with timing tent immediately after finishing to update distance.
+If you decide to change your distance mid-ride, riders must check in with timing tent immediately after finishing to update distance.

 Post‑Ride & Experience Questions